Jonathan-321/ArtExtract/README.md

 bash demo/run_visualizations.sh
 ```

-This will generate text-based visualizations that match the ones shown in this README and save them to the appropriate locations.
+This will generate text-based visualizations and save them to the appropriate locations.
 You can view them with commands like:

 ```bash
 # View confusion matrix